CNS metastasis: Mechanism

 CNS metastasis is the spread and proliferation of cancer cells from their original tumour to form secondary tumours in portions of the CNS.
-Typically, this progression initiates when tumour cells separate from the primary tumour and insert into the bloodstream or the lymph system via intravasation.
-Intravasation into the circulatory system allows the tumour cells to travel and colonise distant sites such as the brain, a major structure of the CNS, forming a secondary brain tumour.
-However, CNS metastasis only occurs when genetically unstable cancers can adapt to foreign tissue native to the CNS environments, but dissimilar from the original tumour.
-Subsequently, metastasised cells assume new genomic phenotypes, while dropping unfavourable characteristics, once cells disassociate from the primary lesion.
-This is particularly crucial for the formation of CNS metastasis, as the tumour cells require characteristics favourable for the disruption of the blood-brain barrier, allowing them to transverse.
+Typically, this progression begins when tumour cells separate from the primary tumour and enter the bloodstream or the lymph system via intravasation.
+Intravasation into the circulatory system allows tumour cells to travel and colonise distant sites, such as the brain, a major structure of the CNS, forming a secondary brain tumour.
+However, CNS metastasis occurs only when genetically unstable cancers adapt to the CNS environment, which is foreign to the tumour and dissimilar from the original tumour.
+Subsequently, metastasised cells assume new genomic phenotypes while dropping unfavourable characteristics once they disassociate from the primary lesion.
+This is particularly crucial for the formation of CNS metastasis, as tumour cells require characteristics that favour the disruption of the blood-brain barrier, allowing them to transverse.

 Recent evidence demonstrates that the dissemination of cells from the primary tumour is not sequential but consists of overlapping processes and routes.
 This includes the tumour cells invading and colluding with tissue stroma while adapting to evade immune surveillance by suppressive inhibition of regular cellular anti-tumourigenic properties.
-These cancerous cells modulate the foreign tissue environment while evolving to adapt to therapeutic intervention.
+These cancerous cells modulate the foreign-tissue environment as they evolve to adapt to therapeutic interventions.

 Any systemic tumour can progress towards CNS metastasis.
 Up to 30% of adult cancer cases harbour CNS metastasis, although this statistic is reportedly underdiagnosed because of the fallibility of medical diagnostic methods.
-Clinically, the majority of diagnosed CNS metastasis are derived from well-known primary tumours, while still, about 5-10% are from unknown sources.
+Clinically, the majority of diagnosed CNS metastasis are derived from well-known primary tumours, while still about 5-10% are from unknown sources.
 Since most cancers can progress towards CNS metastasis despite multimodal treatments, it is a significant risk for patients with systemic cancer.

 Symptoms

 Metastasis occurrence indicates stage 4 cancer progression and carries a poor prognosis.
-Cancer usually causes numerous and varying symptoms at this stage depending on the underlying cancer and metastasis location.
+Cancer usually causes numerous and varying symptoms at this stage, depending on the underlying cancer and metastasis location.
 Importantly for diagnosis, a symptomatic primary lesion is localised through either surgery or radiation.
 Notably, CNS metastasis may occur in the brain, spinal cord, leptomeninges, epidural space, or even the dura singly or in combination.
 Patients are often asymptomatic with several neurological manifestations depending on tumour size and location.
-Clinically, CNS metastasis is known to cause haemorrhage or obstruction in the cranial portion of the CNS leading to hydrocephalus.
+Clinically, CNS metastasis is known to cause haemorrhage or obstruction in the cranial portion of the CNS, leading to hydrocephalus.

-Additionally, metastatic lesions are usually discrete within the brain and appear as spherical masses that displace the brain parenchyma rather than invading the tissues.
-Generally, other symptoms include cystic degeneration, necrosis, as well as CNS haemorrhage commonly within the brain.
-These conditions lead to the long-term degradation of neurocognition, speech, coordination, and behaviour, altering the quality of life of patients.
+Additionally, metastatic lesions are usually discrete within the brain and appear as spherical masses that displace the brain parenchyma rather than invade surrounding tissues.
+Generally, other symptoms include cystic degeneration, necrosis, and CNS haemorrhage, commonly within the brain.
+These conditions lead to the long-term degradation of neurocognition, speech, coordination, and behaviour, thereby altering patients' quality of life.